 Earlier today, I was out fixing part of the fence in the pasture while my two year old son, Little Foot, sat next to me drawing shapes in the dirt with a stick.
 The town’s roaming flock of guinea hens were fluttering about on my property with four young guinea chicks in the center of the group.
 I was securing a new section of chicken-wire when suddenly the flock burst into a frantic squabble.
 I turned to find that a small (I’m assuming young) wild boar was charging the flock.

-I should note that upon first glance, I thought that the boar was some kind of pig.
-There’s a notorious woman in our town to breeds pigs and animal control has about had it with how often her young pigs get loose.
-But this was no pig.
+I should note that upon first glance, I thought that the boar was some kind of domestic pig.
+There’s a notorious woman in our town who breeds pigs and animal control has about had it with how often her young pigs get loose.
+But this was no domestic pig.
 This was a boar with a line of thick, black hair down its back and stripes along its sides.
 Boar’s noses are typically longer, too and this was quite a snout.

 I stood from my project and the small boar caught sight of me.
 I paused and it paused and for a moment, we stared at each other.
 I gripped the wire cutters tightly in my hand and with the other hand, I slowly nudged my two year old son behind my legs.